Jen Orpin – The Architecture Of Connection

 Always double check opening hours with the venue before making a special visit.

 Motorway bridges, slip roads, and the edges of our everyday routes rarely get a second glance.
 Jen Orpin wants you to look again.
-From 29 November to 21 December 2025, Saul Hay Gallery in Manchester hosts her second solo show at the space, The Architecture of Connection, turning overlooked infrastructure into objects of quiet fascination.
+Saul Hay Gallery in Manchester hosts her second solo show at the space, The Architecture of Connection, turning overlooked infrastructure into objects of quiet fascination.

-Born in Surrey in 1974 and now firmly rooted in Manchester’s art scene, Orpin studied at Manchester Metropolitan University and is a long-standing member of Rogue Artists’ Studios.
-Her work has been collected by Manchester Art Gallery and New Art Gallery Walsall, and she has a knack for pulling attention toward the things most of us rush past without a second thought.
+Born in Surrey and now firmly rooted in Manchester’s art scene, Orpin studied at Manchester Metropolitan University and is a long-standing member of Rogue Artists’ Studios.
+Her work has been collected by Manchester Art Gallery and New Art Gallery Walsall, and she has a knack for pulling attention toward the things most of us rush past without a second glance.

-Alongside these works, Orpin opens up the correspondence she’s received from viewers, adding a personal, almost whispered layer of dialogue.
+Alongside these works, Orpin discusses the comments she’s received from viewers, adding a personal, under-layer of dialogue.
 For much of the exhibition, she will also be working live in the gallery, offering a glimpse of her studio process in real time.
 It’s a chance to see an artist in action while surrounded by the structures that have captured her imagination.